edimoldovan/goweb/README.md

 ## Middleware
 ###
-Example of middleware implementations, starting with a request logger
+Example of middleware implementations, starting with a request logger, JWT verify middleware

 ## Upcoming features
 ###